-Reference: point (i) of Article 17(3), Article 24 Text field [7000]
+Reference: point (i) of Article 17(3), Article 24

 The Programme will support the cross-border integration based on people-to-people initiatives through the implementation of 2 small project funds (SPF) in line with art.
 25 of the IR.